rafaeltxc/Api-s/README.md

 # Api's

-The api's are separated each one in it's own branch, in different languages or frameworks.
+The api's are separated each one in it's own folder, in different languages or frameworks.

 All of them follow the same dataBase structure:
 ```mermaid